rē•considering How We Eat: Why Eating Local is Always in Season

 - Add the roasted veggies and bone broth to a small saucepan and bring to a simmer for 5-7 minutes or until small bubbles form and the veggies and broth are heated through.

 - In a high-speed blender or food processor, add the veggies and bone broth, and make sure the lid is on tight before blending.
 Blend for 1 minute or until smooth.

 - If you like your soup thinner, you can add more broth—season with salt and freshly ground pepper to taste.

 - Drizzle with olive oil to garnish and top with toppings of choice.

 Crunchy Grain-Free Nut & Seed Topping:

-This is a great crouton alternative, perfect for soup and salads.
-You can also snack on this by itself.
+This is an excellent crouton alternative, perfect for soup and salads.
+But, of course, you can also snack on this by itself.

 - Place in a jar and shake.
 Store in the fridge or freezer for up to 3 months.